 In 1978, Jhane bought her first loom, and quickly became known for her innovative textiles, leading to her entree in the contract textile market.
 In 1983, Knoll invited Jhane to design a collection of contract textiles, and a 15-year collaboration was born.
 Jhane also began designing furniture for Bernhardt.
 Partnering with mills around the world, Jhane developed signature textile techniques, some using top-secret technologies, that she applied to menswear and contract interiors textiles.
 Through Jhane's own innovations and collaborations with Knoll and Bernhardt, Jhane won several IIDA, Good Design, and "Best of Neocon Awards."

-Working with Tandus Flooring since 1996, Jhane used her math and technology-driven approach to change the way modular carpet floor tiles are installed.
+Working with Tandus Flooring (now Tarkett) since 1996, Jhane used her math and technology-driven approach to change the way modular carpet floor tiles are installed.
 In Jhane's system, rotated identical elements make up a large repeat.
 Because there are elements of the pattern within the pattern, matching can be perfect to the increments of the pattern, instead of the entire repeat, which can be as large as 6 by 8 feet.
 The results: less waste (less carpet in the landfill), better cost, and easier installation.
 Jhane recently patented this system.